-as indicated in the equation, the partial correlation was calculated for every 10 ms time point of the neural data relative to the stimulus onset and decision separately using the time-invariant model and image RDVs.
+as indicated in the equation, the partial correlation was calculated for every 10 ms time point of the neural data relative to the stimulus onset and response separately using the time-invariant model and image RDVs.
 In order to evaluate the significance of the partial correlations, we used a similar boot-strapping procedure as was used in decoding.
 However, here we randomized the elements of the model RDV 10,000 times (while keeping the number of ones and zeros equal to the original RDV) and calculated 10,000 random partial correlations.
 Finally we compared the true partial correlation at every time point with the randomly generated partial correlations for the same time point and deemed it significant if it exceeded 95% of the random correlations (p < 0.05) after correcting for multiple comparisons.

 Information flow analysis